NiggetChuckens/event_manager/README.md

 # Event Manager

-This project is a front-end web application for managing events.
+This project is a Full-stack web application for managing events.
 It provides a user-friendly interface for users to view, create, update, and delete events.

 ## Table of Contents